-Are Press Releases Dead?
-How to Write a Great Press Release with Confidence
+6 Tips (From a Copywriter) to Write a Great Press Release

 Over the past two weeks, I’ve been writing an annual report for one of my clients.
 That means I’ve spent hours – maybe days – sifting through their press releases, tagging interesting content, and summarizing them for the report.